-Home canning soup is a wonderful way to have quick lunches ready.
-There are a few things to remember.
+Canning soup at home is a wonderful way to have quick lunches ready.
+There are just a few things to remember:

-However.... what I would do is make the soup and can it prior to pureeing!
-Just can it chunky.
+It is not recommended that you can pureed-style soups, so I do not give directions for this.
+However, what I would do is make the soup and can it prior to pureeing!
+Just can it chunky (kind of like canning vegetable soup).
 Then when you open the jar to serve it, puree it at that point.
+Simple solution!

-If you are canning soup with beans cook them by covering dried beans with water by a couple of inches.
-Bring to a boil and simmer for 2 minutes, remove from the heat and let soak for at least 1 hour and drain.
+If you are canning soup with beans, cook them by covering dried beans with water by a couple of inches.
+Bring to a boil and simmer for 2 minutes.
+Remove from the heat and let soak for at least 1 hour.
+Drain.

-Remember no dairy, thickeners, pasta or rice.
-These can be added later when you serve the soup.
+Remember: No dairy, thickeners, pasta, or rice when canning soup.
+These ingredients can be added later when you serve the soup.

-Fill your jars leaving a 1 inch head space.
+Fill your jars, leaving a 1-inch headspace.
 Be sure to fill each jar about halfway full with the solid ingredients.
-I use a slotted spoon.
-Then add the liquid to the cover.
-This way you don't end up with some jars being mostly broth and others having too much solid ingredients.
+(I use a slotted spoon.)
+Then add the liquid to cover.
+This way, you don't end up with some jars being mostly broth and others having too much of the solid ingredients.

-In this image you can see several jars where I've added the veggies and meat.
-Then one jar on the left where I've added the liquid.
+In this image, you can see several jars where I've added the solids, then one jar on the right where I've added the liquid.

 Place your lids and process following pressure canning instructions.

-If you are canning soup with seafood you will need process either pints or quarts for 100 minutes.
+(If you are canning soup with seafood, you will need to process either pints or quarts for 100 minutes.)

 |Adjustments for Pressure Canner|